A Better Firefox Experience

 is too important to deprecate.
 Install

-RSS Preview
+RSS Preview to

-to bring back one of Firefox’s most important features — knowing whether a website has a RSS
+bring back one of Firefox’s most important features — knowing whether a

 Feed.